Power Wheels Battery: Top 5 Questions

 What is the correct charger for my Power Wheels?

 Selecting the correct charger for your Power Wheels battery has never been easier.
 Each one of our chargers here is labeled with what color of battery it will work with.
 For example, one of our most popular models is the 12V Power Wheels battery charger that is compatible with the grey color batteries - the product is called Power Wheels 12V Grey Battery Charger.
-I have listed the full line of chargers by battery color here below as an example.

 How long should my Power Wheels battery last?